ellipt01/l1l2inv2/README.md

 Before make this program, please install the above libraries in your system.

 # INSTALLATION
-Before the compilation, copy
+Before the compilation, copy template file make.config.templ as make.config:

 $ cp make.config.templ make.config

-and modify the following entries in make.config file according to your system:
+and modify the following entries in this file according to your system:

  * BLAS_LIB: BLAS library path and include dirs